clerk/orgs/examples/limit-org-creation/README.md

-# templates: app
+# templates: limit-org-creation

-This is a `app` template to bootstrap a new orgs example.
+An example on how to use our org creation limitations to control which users can create new organizations

 ## Includes